CompOmics/compomics.github.io/reporter/_posts/2016-03-04-releasenotes.md

 ---

+**Changes in Reporter 0.2.16 (March 4.
+2016):**

+* Correction in the iTRAQ 4-plex 115 mass.

+* LIBRARY UPDATE: Updated PeptideShaker to version 1.8.1.
+* LIBRARY UPDATE: Updated utilities to version 4.5.3.

+---

 **Changes in Reporter 0.2.15 (February 29.
 2016):**

 * BUG FIX: Improved the test for checking if a user selected Java home folder contains a valid Java installation or not.